leimdorfer/epidemioloviz/README.md

 ## Modelling epidemics must be really hard

-Inspired by this really nicely done piece in the Washington Post on "Why outbreaks like coronavirus spread exponentially, and how to flatten the curve” (https://www.washingtonpost.com/graphics/2020/world/corona-simulator/), I thought I'd have a go at doing something similar, more for fun than anything else, but my attempt to model the spread of a virus with JavaScript turned out, like a lot of those things where you start out thinking "yeah, I could have a go at that", to be a lot more difficult than I thought and just served to re-enforce what I really already knew, which is that doin this sort of thing properly must be really really hard.
+Inspired by this really nicely done piece in the Washington Post on "Why outbreaks like coronavirus spread exponentially, and how to flatten the curve” (https://www.washingtonpost.com/graphics/2020/world/corona-simulator/), I thought I'd have a go at doing something similar, more for fun than anything else, but my attempt to model the spread of a virus with JavaScript turned out, like a lot of those things where you start out thinking "yeah, I could have a go at that", to be a lot more difficult than I thought, and just served to re-enforce what I really already knew, which is that doing this sort of thing properly must be really really hard.

 Anyway, [this is as far as I got](epidemioloviz.html) and below there are a few things I thought about while I was doing it.

 ## How it works

-Essentially, there are a bunch of little (5px) "people-divs" which are distributed randomly and animated to move inside a container-div.
+Essentially, there are a bunch of little (5px) "people-divs" which are distributed randomly and animated to move inside a "container-div".
 1 person has the class "infected" at the start of the animation and if any of the other people-divs come within 4px of the infected person they too get the class "infected" and so on.
 There are a few global settings like the number_of_people (300) and the animation_duration (10 secs) which are set at the start.

 I then added a very simple chart to show the infections curve and display the total infected and added a couple of ways to try and affect the rate of infection: Not moving (with the class .isolated) or continuing to move (with the class .distancing) - these can be changed with a dropdown by the user.
 Isolation and distancing people can't be infected.